tztsai/toygrad/README.md

-# Toych
+# Toygrad

-Deep learning framework built from scratch.
+An autograd framework built from scratch.

 ## How to play